jasmin-lang/jasmin/docs/source/tools/safety_checker.md

 (initial memory and arguments) that, when satisfied, ensures that the execution is safe.

-As an example, we give below the final results we obtained when analysing `compiler/examples/loop_add.jazz` and `compiler/examples/memcmp.jazz`, and explain how to interpret them.
+As an example, we give below the final results we obtained when analysing `loop_add.jazz` and `compiler/examples/x86-64/memcmp.jazz`, and explain how to interpret them.

 ## Example: `loop_add.jazz`
-Assuming we are in the `compiler/` directory, running `./jasminc -checksafety examples/loop_add.jazz` should yield:
+Assuming we are in the `compiler/` directory, running `./jasmin-checksafety examples/loop_add.jazz` should yield:

 ```
 Default checker parameters.